 The assessment is conducted based on the aforementioned criteria and depending on how well the application has managed to convey the following:

-The assessment takes into account the quality of the applicant’s artistry or previous assignments and the traveller’s reason for the journey as well as the purpose and how the applicant intends to achieve his/her objectives.
+Quality and content.
+The assessment takes into account the quality of the applicant’s artistry or previous assignments and the traveler’s reason for the journey as well as the purpose and how the applicant intends to achieve his/her objectives.
 If the objective is to contribute to knowledge of new art forms and expressions, then we will also consider this.